Orthodontics and TMJ Disorders

 DEEP OVERBITE SHALLOW OVERBITE

-The trouble with a deep or steep overbite is that it can lock the mandible back behind the upper front teeth and thereby prevent it from advancing during adulthood to compensate for the weakening of the muscles that also occurs during adulthood.
-The upper front teeth have positions that are relatively stable, because they are controlled by the tension of the lower lip and its powerful contraction during swallowing.
-If the lower front teeth are locked behind stable upper front teeth, the mandible cannot advance, and the body compensates with forward head posture to keep its airway open.
+The trouble with a deep or steep overbite is that it can lock the mandible back behind the upper front teeth and thereby prevent it from advancing to compensate for the weakening of the muscles that occurs during adulthood.
+The upper front teeth have positions that are relatively stable, because they are controlled by the contraction of the lower lip during swallowing.
+If the lower front teeth are locked behind them, the mandible cannot advance, and the body compensates with forward head posture to keep its airway open, as summarized in THE ROLE OF POSTURE under the tab TMJ DISORDERS and explained in detail in BITES AND BODY POSTURE under the tab FOR DOCTORS.

 TREATMENT of steep or deep overbite can be accomplished with braces or functional orthodontics.
 Braces can eliminate the overbite by arch leveling, especially if assisted by using TADs (temporary anchorage devices) to intrude super-erupted teeth, however the treatment needs to be followed up with retainers that maintain the corrected overbite, such as Hawley or front flat bite plate appliances.
-These appliances can gradually eliminate the overbite if worn at night for many years to redirect bruxism forces axially onto the anterior teeth, and the process can be accelerated by using finger springs to tip out some of the front teeth or orthodontic elastics on little buttons temporarily glued to the back teeth.
-One problem with treating deep or steep overbites is that most dentists and orthodontists have come to accept them as normal.
+Functional orthodontics uses front flat bite plate appliances to gradually eliminate the overbite by redirecting bruxism forces axially onto the anterior teeth, and the process can be accelerated by using finger springs to tip out some of the front teeth or orthodontic elastics on little buttons temporarily glued to the back teeth.

 COSTS OF FUNCTIONAL ORTHODONTICS